stanislaw/tutorials/tutorials/ru-installing-ruby-1.9.3-on-cloud-vps.md

 ## RAILS_ROOT=/home/stanislaw/apps/my_app/current
 ## UNICORN_PID=/home/stanislaw/apps/my_app/shared/pids/unicorn.pid

-# This configures a unicorn master for your app at
-/home/stanislaw/apps/my_app/current running in
+# This configures a unicorn master for your app at /home/stanislaw/apps/my_app/current running in production mode.
-# production mode.
 It will read config/unicorn.rb for further set up.
 #
-# You should ensure different ports or sockets are set in each
+# You should ensure different ports or sockets are set in each config/unicorn.rb if you are running more than one master concurrently.
-config/unicorn.rb if
-# you are running more than one master concurrently.
 #
-# If you call this script without any config parameters, it will
-attempt to run the
+# If you call this script without any config parameters, it will attempt to run the
 # init command for all your unicorn configurations listed in /etc/unicorn/*.conf
 #
 # /etc/init.d/unicorn start # starts all unicorns
 #
-# If you specify a particular config, it will only operate on that one
+# If you specify a particular config, it will only operate on that one:
 #
 # /etc/init.d/unicorn start /etc/unicorn/my_app.conf